nish17/marketing-compliance-checker/README.md

 3. Benefits of semantic search which uses word embedding
     1. store in a vector database for efficient and faster retrieval

+4.

+## Future scope

+- Better Error handling in case things go wrong.
+- Currently requests take about 20-25 seconds to respond.
+Need to optimize the process a bit and make it faster.
+- To improve the accuracy of this application, we need to integrate some thing called [Self-querying retriever](https://python.langchain.com/docs/integrations/retrievers/self_query/).
+I didn't get much time to explore.
+But I feel this could significantly improve the accuracy of this application.
+- Add a frontend interface for making it easier to interact with it.
+- Check if using web scraping for both links could improve the accuracy.

 ## ❤️ Credits